-The bed of Pea Tendrils were crunchy and bitter, tasting like the vegetables with mushrooms in oyster sauce we always have at wedding dinners.
+The bed of Pea Tendrils were crunchy and bitter, tasting like the vegetables with mushrooms in the oyster sauce we always have at wedding dinners.
 Tiny chunks of pear chutney added the sweet factor to the dish bringing the entire dish to a balance of salty, bitter and sweet plus that dark smokey roasted flavour.

-Could do with some more pear chutney though; they were too sparse.
+It could do with some more pear chutney though; they were too sparse.
 Loved this, I mean c’mon it’s a classy french interpretation of char siew, what’s there not to like?!

-No friggin’ clue where the ravioli is so I assume the little translucent sheet is a representation of a ravioli skin.
+When it comes to the Chilled Boston Lobster Ravioli, Fresh Guava, Lime Sabayon, Ikura, (S$28) No friggin’ clue where the ravioli is so I assume the little translucent sheet is a representation of a ravioli skin.
 Odd interpretation aside, this was an appetising entrée that played with multiple light flavours.

-The natural sweetness from the lobster meat, slight tartness from crunchy guava strips and burst of oceanic fish flavour makes this pretty interesting.
+The natural sweetness from the lobster meat, slight tartness from crunchy guava strips and a burst of oceanic fish flavour makes this pretty interesting.
 Very unique and definitely intriguing, it’s something worth the try but not one of my favourite.